 Every year when Winter comes to an end and Spring rolls in, we start wanting a fresh start to go with the fresh air!
 Spring cleaning can be light cleaning or heavy cleaning.

-Usually a good spring cleaning is more about cleaning out the unseen clutter, washing windows, getting into the deep dusty corners and getting our homes back in order.
+Usually, a good spring cleaning is more about cleaning out the unseen clutter, washing windows, getting into the deep dusty corners, and getting our homes back in order.
 Here I am going to talk about 5 Spring Cleaning Tips to focus on when getting into Spring cleaning your home.

 From the Top to the Bottom

 I like to work from the top to the bottom.
 It makes the task seem more achievable and more organized rather than just dumping everything out and starting from total chaos.
 This can mean from the top floor to the basement or even as little as from the top shelf in the pantry to the floor.
-When going room to room work from the ceiling to the floor so that all the debris from cleaning and dusting fall to the floor and then vacuum as your final clean up.
+When going room to room work from the ceiling to the floor so that all the debris from cleaning and dusting falls to the floor and then vacuum as your final clean up.